-Students in the Master of Arts in Organizational Leadership and Master of Arts in Christian Ministry must earn at least a C or higher in all courses, and any grade lower than a C must be repeated.
+Students in the Master of Arts in Organizational Leadership, Master of Arts in Christian Ministry, and Master of Arts in Theology must earn at least a C or higher in all courses, and any grade lower than a C must be repeated.
 Students enrolled in the Master of Arts in Marriage and Family Therapy, Master of Arts in Counseling Ministries, and the counseling certificates are required to earn a B- or above in all courses, and any grade lower than a B- must be repeated.